RWTH-EBC/BUDO/README.md

 # Wiki of BUDO Schema

 In our [wiki](https://github.com/RWTH-EBC/BUDO/wiki), you can find some tutorials, documentations and recommendations of BUDO.

+# Contribute to BUDO Schema

+You can contribute to BUDO Schema via a [Github Issue](https://github.com/RWTH-EBC/BUDO/issues).
+The exact workflow is described [here](https://github.com/RWTH-EBC/BUDO/wiki/GIT-workflow).

+# Examples

+BUDO offers a description for different technical equipments.
+How this can be done for example equipments is described in a [Wiki article](https://github.com/RWTH-EBC/BUDO/wiki/Examples).
+The examples are sorted according to the categories of BUDO and the technical installations.

 # Reference